 (Note: Though vomiting is very normal among babies and can be cured at home.
 However, it is advised to consult your doctor before applying any of the above mentioned remedies on your infants.)

 Diaper rash is one of the most common skin problem among infants.
+A baby’s skin is sensitive enough; if you notice some small reddish rashes on the area covered with diaper, it might be diaper rashes.
 Though the basic causes for this infection are still under active debate of experts, but usually it is believed to be the result of an irritation, infection, or allergy.
-In some cases, it may be due to fungal infection also.
-Rashes can make a baby’s skin sore, red, and scaly.
-Studies show that the most common period of these rashes is between the age of 9 months to 12 months.
-It is generally caused because of irritation of skin due to contact with urine, stool and detergent.
 So, to prevent diaper rashes, you should keep your baby clean and dry.
 It is better to check your baby’s diaper often and change it timely.
 Better to use some topical cream before you put on another diaper.

 8. Cradle Cap in Infants:

-Cradle cap (shishu ke sir par safed ya pili papdi) is a type of skin rash that appear on the scalp of newborn babies (navjat shishu).
+Cradle cap is a type of skin rash that appear on the scalp of newborn babies (navjat shishu).
 It looks like yellowish, greasy patches of scaling which feels hard, thick and rough to touch.
-Cradle cap is mostly occurs between the first three months after birth but it may also occur later.
 Though, these greasy patches are not itchy and does not bother the infant but it may cause hair loss in some cases.
 Cradle cap is often prominent around the ear, the eyebrows or the eyelids and raises in little clumps on your baby’s body.
-It generally appears in mild form and extremely common among newborn babies.
-Severe cradle cap is rarely found.

-In general, cradle cap is not a serious problem and normally it will clear up by leaving it alone as it is.
+However, cradle cap is not a serious problem and normally it will clear up by leaving it alone as it is.
 As a parent, you can easily overcome this problem by applying simple home remedies.
+For detailed information, read “Cradle cap in infants: home remedies“.

 9. Baby Acne: